gruntwork-io/terragrunt-infrastructure-catalog-example/README.md

 TG_BUCKET_PREFIX='acme-' go test -timeout 60m -count=1 -run Test<Something>
 ```

+> [!IMPORTANT]
-**Note**: The `TG_BUCKET_PREFIX` environment variable is used to set the prefix for the OpenTofu/Terraform state bucket as managed by Terragrunt's [Remote State Backend feature](https://terragrunt.gruntwork.io/docs/features/state-backend/).
+> The `TG_BUCKET_PREFIX` environment variable is used to set the prefix for the OpenTofu/Terraform state bucket as managed by Terragrunt's [Remote State Backend feature](https://terragrunt.gruntwork.io/docs/features/state-backend/).
 This is used to ensure that the Terragrunt state bucket is unique across all S3 buckets in existence.
 It's recommended to either set this environment variable to a short prefix that represents your organization (e.g. `acme-`), or to update the value in [examples/terragrunt/root.hcl](/examples/terragrunt/root.hcl) to hard-code a value unique to your organization for the `bucket` attribute.

 Testing OpenTofu/Terraform modules as Terragrunt units is useful to ensure that the module can be reliably provisioned as a Terragrunt unit in the future.
 It can also be useful to validate that certain implementation details of how the module is meant to be consumed can be done reliably.
 For example, you may want to test that application code that a module depends on is packaged correctly by the [hooks](https://terragrunt.gruntwork.io/docs/features/hooks/) used in the unit, or that the right interface has been exposed for consumption by the unit.